talboger/fastdist/README.md

 - 1.1.1: large speed optimizations for confusion matrix-based metrics (see more about this in the "1.1.1 speed improvements" section), fix precision and recall scores
 - 1.1.2: speed improvement and bug fix for `cosine_pairwise_distance`
 - 1.1.3: bug fix for `f1_score`, which resulted from v1.1.1 speed improvements
+- 1.1.4: bug fix for `float32`, speed improvements for accuracy score by allowing confusion matrix

 ## Installation